adavidoaiei/LeastFrequentlyUsedCache-Build-Linux/README.md

+# LFU Cache Implementation

 ## Overview

-The idea behind least frequently cache policy is that for each item from cache it keeps a use count which increments each time when the item is accessed, when cache exceed the limit this evicts(removes) the element with minimum use count freeing memory for a new element.
+A Least Frequently Used (LFU) Cache implementation in .NET that evicts items based on their usage frequency.
+Each cached item maintains a usage counter that increments upon access.
+When the cache reaches its capacity limit, it removes the item with the lowest usage count to free up space.

-**I updated to work under Linux, I used NUnit in place of MSTest for unit tests and Visual Studio Code.**
+**Note:** This project has been updated to run on Linux using NUnit for testing and Visual Studio Code as the development environment.

 ## Installation

-NuGet package manager:
+Install via NuGet Package Manager:

 ```
 Install-Package LfuCache -Version 1.0.0
 ```

-## Example Using
+## Usage Example

 ```csharp
 ICache<string, string> cache = new LfuCache<string, string>(1000);